How do I confirm my tour?

 What happens if it rains?

 The tour will go on unless there is severe weather.
-The walking tour might be altered or cancelled if there is heavy rain or lightning.
+The walking tour might be altered if there is heavy rain or lightning.

 Should I bring anything with me on my visit?